Frequently Asked Questions about World Gorilla Marathon

 No. The marathon participation fee does not include a permit for gorilla trekking.
 Trekking permits must be booked separately through our authorized and partner tour operators or travel companies.
 Discover the trusted and approved partner travel and tour companies.

 Absolutely.
-International runners are encouraged to travel to host country(s), run the physical marathon, and explore the opportunity to visit the magnificent gorillas before or after the race in Bwindi National Park or Mgahinga National Park.
+International runners are encouraged to travel to host country; Uganda, run the physical marathon, and explore the opportunity to also visit the magnificent mountain gorillas before or after the race in Bwindi National Park or Mgahinga National Park.

 Participants must be at least 18 years old to register for the full marathon.
 Those under 18 may participate in shorter family-friendly runs.
 Recommended when accompanied by a guardian.

-You can register directly on our website by selecting either local or International and choosing the race category physical or virtual participation and completing the online payment process.
+You can register directly on our website by selecting either local or International and choosing the race category physical or virtual participation and completing the online payment process on the official website: Register – World Gorilla Marathon

 World Gorilla Marathon is not yet accredited by World Athletics.
 However, we are actively working toward international accreditation standards and welcome partnerships to support that goal.

 Yes!
 We welcome passionate conservation supporters and runners to become World Gorilla Marathon ambassadors.
 Ambassadors help promote the race, raise awareness, and grow our community.
-Interested individuals can apply via our website.
+Interested individuals can inquire via our website.

-Proceeds from the marathon support gorilla conservation awareness, habitat protection, and local community programs in the participating countries.
-We work closely with NGOs, local governmental authorities, and park agencies to ensure funds are effectively used.
+Proceeds from the marathon support gorilla conservation awareness, habitat protection, gorilla behavior and health monitoring projects, Community resilience and other tailored local community programs.
+We work closely with Community based organizations, local governmental conservation and tourism regulatory authorities to ensure that marathon campaigns create an impact that matters for our biodiversity.

 Yes.
 We partner with licensed eco-tourism and travel companies in each country.
 These companies can help you plan your trip, including gorilla trekking, accommodation, and transportation.
 A list of authorized partners is available on our website.
 Discover our partners